schoenked/evangeliumstaucher/README.md

 ## Description

-This is the project for the evangeliumsTaucher game.
+evangeliumsTaucher is a web game.
-It's a web application that uses
+It's a web application server that uses

 | Framework/Project | Link |
 |-------------------|------|